Temple B’nai Shalom’s corps of volunteer song leaders – Rob and Rachel – joyfully lead music for our services.

 Cantor Rosalie Boxt

-We are delighted to announce that we will have a very special cantor at TBS for the 5778 High Holy Days!
-Cantor Rosalie Boxt, one of the foremost cantors in America today, is joining our TBS clergy team.
+We are delighted to announce that we will have a very special cantor at TBS for the 5779 High Holy Days!
+Cantor Rosalie Boxt, one of the foremost cantors in America today, is again joining our TBS clergy team.